ECC-BFMC/Brain_ROS/README.md

 ## 20. Build and run the prepared project
 catkin_make

 source devel/setup.bash

 roslaunch utils run_automobile_remote.launch

 It will run the same brain project only in ROS variant.
 If you want to test it remotely you can run the remotecontroltransmitter and camerareceiver from the startup project (don’t forget to edit the IP’s from CameraTransmitterProcess on rpi and the remotecontroltransmitterProcess from the remote).

 ## 21. If you wish to install additional ROS packages after the installation, you will have to:
 cd ~/ros_catkin_ws

-sudo rm -rf build_isolated/ devel_isolated/ and src sudo apt-get install -y python-rosdep python-rosinstall-generator python-wstool python-rosinstall build-essential cmake rosinstall_generator name_of_new_pkg --deps --exclude RPP > new_pkg.rosisntall wstool init src new_pkg.rosisntall sudo -s nano /root/.bashrc
+sudo rm -rf build_isolated/ devel_isolated/ src/

+sudo apt-get install -y python-rosdep python-rosinstall-generator python-wstool python-rosinstall build-essential cmake

+rosinstall_generator name_of_new_pkg --deps --exclude RPP > new_pkg.rosisntall

+wstool init src new_pkg.rosisntall

+sudo -s

+nano /root/.bashrc

 	add source /opt/ros/noetic/setup.bash

 source /root/.bashrc

 catkin_make_isolated --install -DCMAKE_BUILD_TYPE=Release  --install-space /opt/ros/noetic

 nano /root/.bashrc

 	remove source /opt/ros/noetic/setup.bash

 exit